"Exposing" the truth about the grandmaster Jiang Yu Shan and his background, skills and Kung Fu.

 You may know this already but what you may not know is what he has been doing in recent years and how deep his roots have become in the Taiwanese community.

-Jiang Yu Shan is a legit military instructor, bodyguard and a consultant for the law enforcement
+Jiang Yu Shan has been a military instructor, bodyguard and a consultant for the law enforcement

 When Jiang Yu Shan worked over 10 years as a special forces instructor for the Taiwanese special forces (CMC.SSC = Chinese Marine Corps Special Service Company), he didn’t only teach hand to hand combat.